 Mtwa (Chief) Mkwawa, chief of the Hehe and one of German colonialism’s most vociferous resisters, is a legendary figure in Tanzanian history.
 He is particularly revered in Iringa, near which he had his headquarters.
 Under Mkwawa’s leadership during the second half of the 19th century, the Hehe became one of the most powerful groups in central Tanzania.
 They overpowered one group after another until, by the late 1880s, they were threatening German trade traffic along the caravan route from western Tanzania to Bagamoyo.
 In 1891, after several negotiation attempts by Mkwawa with the Germans were rejected, his men trounced the colonial troops in the battle of Lugalo, just outside Iringa on the Mikumi road.
 The next year, Mkwawa’s troops launched a damaging attack on a German fort at Kilosa, further to the east.

 The Germans placed a bounty on Mkwawa’s head and, once they had regrouped, initiated a counterattack in which Mkwawa’s headquarters at Kalenga was taken.
 Mkwawa escaped, but later, in 1898, committed suicide rather than surrender to a contingent that had been sent after him.
 His head was cut off and the skull sent to Germany, where it sat almost forgotten (though not by the Hehe) until it was returned to Kalenga in 1954.
-The return of Mkwawa’s remains was due, in large part, to the efforts of Sir Edward Twining, then the British governor of Tanganyika.
 Today, the skull of Mkwawa and some old weapons are on display at the Kalenga Historical Museum, about 13km out of town and just off the road to Ruaha National Park.